 Facebook sets up new team to work on the 'metaverse'

-REUTERS: Facebook is creating a product team to work on the "metaverse," a digital world where people can move between different devices and communicate in a virtual environment, CEO Mark Zuckerberg said on Monday.

-The team will be part of the company's virtual reality organization, the group's executive Andrew Bosworth said in a Facebook post.
+The team will be part of the company's virtual reality organisation, the group's executive Andrew Bosworth said in a Facebook post.

 Facebook, the world's largest social network, has invested heavily in virtual reality and augmented reality, developing hardware such as its Oculus VR headsets and working on AR glasses and wristband technologies.